The Dump at Raquette Lake. A Friday Night Hot Spot!

 “Boots, unlock the door,” he yelled.
 He called her “Boots” because of the fancy boots she was wearing when they first met.
 We called her, Nanny, of course.

 “Erwin, Get rid of the garbage.
 Let the bear have it,” Nanny yelled back.
 Grandpa was now circling the car with the bear following him.
-It was exciting for my brother and I sitting in the back seat.
+It was very exciting for my brother and I sitting in the back seat.

 “Boots, unlock the door!” he yelled again.

 “Get rid of the garbage, Erwin” Nanny yelled back.
 Grandpa had, by now, circled the car several times with the bear in dogged pursuit.
-Finally realizing that something had to give, as he came around again to the front of the vehicle, Grandpa hurled the bag of garbage as hard as he could toward the heap of garbage bags about thirty yards away.
+Finally realizing that something had to give, as he came around again to the front of the Hornet, Grandpa hurled the bag of garbage as hard as he could toward the heap of garbage bags about thirty yards away.
 Nanny reached over an unlocked the driver-side door and Grandpa, jerking the door open, slid into the seat and slammed the door closed.
 The bear, however, had already headed off in the direction Grandpa had hurled the bag and was now sniffing speculatively at it.

 There was an uncomfortable moment of silence in the car.
 Finally, Grandpa spoke.